Welcome to the Federal Policy Action Center

 If you aren’t able to advocate, that doesn’t mean there is nothing for you to do.
-You can still do your part to protect the federal programs that are making a difference in your community, by educating members of Congress about the work these programs are doing.
-Simply sharing information about the great work that the Teen Pregnancy Prevention (TPP) Program or the Personal Responsibility Education Program (PREP) is supporting in your community is education, not advocacy.
-If you are advocating, you will have a policy-related “ask,” such as “please maintain funding for the evidence-based Teen Pregnancy Prevention (TPP) Program for Fiscal Year (FY) 2019.”
+You can still help to protect the federal programs that are making a difference in your community, by educating members of Congress about the work these programs are doing.
+Simply sharing information about the great work that the Teen Pregnancy Prevention (TPP) Program or the Personal Responsibility Education Program (PREP) are supporting in your community is education, not advocacy.
+If you are advocating, you will have a policy-related “ask,” such as, “Please increase funding for the evidence-based Teen Pregnancy Prevention (TPP) Program for Fiscal Year (FY) 2022.”